JazzMaster/LazGFX/README.md

 Ive tried to do the second for you- as best possible.
-Math is not my strong-suit.
+Math is not my strong-suit.(GL is riddled w Matrice Math)

 Try to keep the ports HERE- DO NOT FORK unnecessarily.
 I will be happy to import code.